YunoHost-Apps/backrest_ynh/doc/PRE_INSTALL.md

 Note to users with version 1.5.1~ynh3 or older :

->config file will move from /root/.config/backrest/config.json to /home/yunohost.app/backrest/config.json
+>Config file needs to be moved manually from /root/.config/backrest/config.json to /home/yunohost.app/backrest/config.json